Gazler/githug/README.md

  `difficulty`, `description` and `solution` are required.

-You can also include multiple hints like this:
+You can include multiple hints like this:

 ```ruby
 hints [